-We are not aware of any actual or potential non-compliance with laws and regulations that could have a material effect on the Council's ability to conduct its business or on the results and financial position disclosed in the financial statements for the year ended 31 March 2023.
+We are not aware of any actual or potential non-compliance with laws and regulations that could have a material effect on the Council's ability to conduct its business or on the results and financial position disclosed in the financial statements for the year ended 31 March 2024.

-A review of the internal control processes was carried out by internal audit to establish whether assurance has been obtained for key controls operating during the financial year ending 31 March 2023.
-The overall conclusion is as follows: "In our opinion, notwithstanding the ongoing process of developing risk management across the Council, Douglas City Council's systems in relation to risk management, control and governance were, on balance, broadly adequate and operating effectively, thereby providing a satisfactory level of assurance in relation to the effective and efficient achievement of Douglas City Council's objectives for the year ended 31 March 2023."
+A review of the internal control processes was carried out by internal audit to establish whether assurance has been obtained for key controls operating during the financial year ending 31 March 2024.
+The overall conclusion is as follows: "Based on our work performed, in our opinion, notwithstanding the priority 1 recommendations made during the year and the ongoing process of developing risk management across the Council, Douglas City Council's systems in relation to risk management, control and governance were, on balance, broadly adequate and operating effectively, thereby providing a satisfactory level of assurance in relation to the effective and efficient achievement of Douglas City Council's objectives for the year ended 31 March 2024."

 Recommendations made by the internal auditors are considered by service managers as appropriate and suitable actions taken.